basis-technology-corp/open-source-parent/README.md

 open-source-parent
 ==================

-A POM with some common settings for Basis Technology open source components
+A POM with some common settings for Basis Technology open source components.